 Apply for a Grant

-The Fund for Investigative Journalism’s Board of Directors meets three to four times each year to consider grant applications for investigative projects and books.
+The Fund for Investigative Journalism’s Board of Directors meets three times each year to consider grant applications for investigative projects.

 It is Fund policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on evidence of publication of a finished project in accordance with the original proposal.
 Second half grants are not guaranteed if projects are not completed in a timely fashion.